marcellpaganini/dotnetcore-react-alarm-monitoring/README.md

 ### React Topics practiced to get things done
 - Function components with TypeScript
 - useState hook with TypeScript
+- Event handling with Typescript

 ### Project idea taken from:
 ![alt text](https://www.ttgint.com/wp-content/uploads/2021/06/3-1.png)

 ### Error messages for future reference
+❌Parameter 'e' implicitly has an 'any' type.
+**Solution** Check the event type in the event parameter of the tag, then add it to the 'e' being passed in the function.
 ❌TypeError: Ajv is not a constructor.
 **Solution** Delete node_modules folder, `npm i` and restart VSCode.
 ❌Type 'Date' is not assignable to type 'ReactNode'.
 **Solution** Objects, with the exception of React Elements, are not valid as children.
 Format the object to string type instead.
+🔼Typescript🔼
 ✖Exception has occurred: TypeError: Cannot read properties of undefined (reading 'length')
 **Solution** Initialize array state properly.
 Array wasn't defined in React
 ✖React Hook useEffect has a missing dependency: 'props.orders'.
 Either include it or remove the dependency array.